 - Hillsong UNITED: Formed in 1998, Hillsong UNITED is led by Brian and Bobbie’s son, Joel Houston.
 Hillsong UNITED has created 17 albums.
 Their song Oceans (Where Feet May Fail) from their album Zion reached double platinum status in the U.S. The group has toured for many years, packing out large venues like the Staples Centre in Los Angeles.
 In 2016, Hillsong UNITED was named Top Christian Artist at the Billboard Music Awards.
 Their latest album, People, released April 2019, and was the top selling album in the USA across all genres its release week.

 - Young & Free (Y&F): More than a label, Hillsong’s youth music ministry, Young & Free, is the sound of the next generation of Hillsong music.
 Hillsong Young & Free has created three albums.
-In 2016, Young & Free were nominated for a Grammy award for Best Contemporary Christian Music Album with their album Youth Revival.
+In 2016, Young & Free were nominated for a Grammy award for Best Contemporary Christian Music Album with their album Youth Revival and again in 2020 for with their album All of My Best Friends.
 Their latest album, All of My Best Friends, released August 2020.